populse_mia.data_manager package

 loadProperties()[source]

-Load the properties file.
+Loads the project properties from the ‘properties.yml’ file.

 redo(table)[source]